won5566/25_HC090/arduino/mega_sub1_ir_align/README.md

 | IR Sensor RL | A2 | Analog input |
 | IR Sensor RR | A3 | Analog input |

-> **Note:** Pin numbers can be reconfigured in the code depending on servo shield or wiring layout.
+*Note: Pin numbers can be reconfigured in the code depending on the servo shield or wiring layout.*

 ---

-## ?쭬 Control Logic Summary
+## Control Logic Summary

-1. On power-up, each wheel begins to rotate slowly to search for the IR reflection mark.
+1. On power-up, each wheel slowly rotates to search for the reflective mark.
-2. When reflection intensity exceeds threshold ??servo stops and angle saved as zero position.
+2. When reflection intensity exceeds the threshold, the servo stops and the current angle is saved as the zero position.
-3. After all four wheels are aligned, the system signals completion via LED or serial output.
+3. After all four wheels are aligned, the system indicates completion via LED or serial output.
-4. The robot?셲 STM32 controller can then start its motion sequence with aligned steering geometry.
+4. Once alignment is complete, the STM32 controller can begin motion control using the aligned steering geometry.

 **Pseudo-code:**
 ```cpp